feedforward neural network

 (window-add-renderable *win* axis)

-before implementing this i started experimenting with cuda in common lisp, one unfortunate thing is that cl-cuda
+before implementing this i started experimenting with cuda in common lisp, one unfortunate thing is thatcl-cuda doesnt allow using arbitrary data types like you would have in C with structs, we're gonna have to live with arrays of floats on the gpu.

 at first i was gonna implement the most straightforward approach, which is to run every backpropagation/feedforward operation by a single gpu thread, so that if we have 256 gpu threads, we'd be doing 256 backpropagation operations in parallel whereas on the cpu (with a single thread) we'd be doing only 1, i thought this would definitely work, until i actually thought about it and then realized, how the hell can this be a thread-safe process? each thread is modifying every weight in the network and many threads are running at once, it would be a nightmare to actually use such an approach, and a miracle if it even works as intended, so i had to think of something else, something thread-safe.